My investment in Twinkies

 Last Friday I was watching the news and heard that Hostess was going out of business.
 If you’ve ever watched the movie Zombieland you’ll know that there are diehard Twinkies fans out there.

 Naturally I decided to buy some while I still can.
-So over the weekend I rushed to the Superstore, a Loblaw company, and bought some Twinkies. (pic below) I paid $4 for each box of Twinkies.
+So over the weekend I rushed to the Superstore, a Loblaw grocer, and bought some Twinkies. (image below) I paid $4 for each box of Twinkies.

-It’s always sad to see so many people lose their jobs and I know it’s a devastating event for their local communities :0( I can only hope someone else will buy the Twinkies trademark from Hostess and get people back working again 🙂 This story has been getting a lot of attention in the media and has become very popular on Google trends.
+It’s always sad to see so many people lose their jobs and I know it’s a devastating event for their local communities.
+I can only hope someone else will buy the Twinkies trademark from Hostess and get people back working again.
+This story has been getting a lot of attention in the media and has become very popular on Google trends.

 If you want to invest in Twinkies like me, I recommend you go to your local supermarket at your earliest convenience and pick up a few boxes before they run out.

-I plan to eventually sell a couple boxes to a museum, break open a box at my wedding, donate a box to charity, and pass down the rest to my heirs (If I have any) This is probably the most ridiculous investment idea I’ve ever had (>_<), but even if it doesn’t work out financially, I still have the option to just eat them right?
+I plan to eventually sell a couple boxes to a museum, break open a box at my wedding, donate a box to charity, and pass down the rest to my heirs (If I have any.)
+This is probably the most ridiculous investment idea I’ve ever had.
+But even if it doesn’t work out financially, I still have the option to just eat them right?